TjGreeneAZ/weather_app/README.md

 ## Credits

 This application was developed by following an [ASMR Programming tutorial by TapTap](https://www.youtube.com/watch?v=8ZcEYv2ezWc) on YouTube.
-Modifications and improvements were made to the original guide to enhance functionality.

 ### License